-New Zealand Information Security Forum has been launched as an independent organization in 1995.
-Since 2001 it operates as a Special Interest Group of the New Zealand Security Association.
+The New Zealand Information Security Forum has been launched as an independent organization in 1995.
+Since 2001 it has operated as a Special Interest Group of the New Zealand Security Association.

 Members of the NZISF work as independent consultants, members of divisions responsible for information security, academics, students and journalist, all of them interested in information security issues.

 - Bring together a group comprising individuals, organisations and students who are interested in exchanging ideas, studying, promoting awareness in their workplaces and organisations they belong to and in the general community about Information Security

 - Organise or coordinate with other groups to organise seminars and workshops throughout New Zealand for the purpose of promoting information security principles and furthering knowledge of the subject

 - Publicise Information Security related activities within New Zealand and globally by forming relationships with the media, individuals, companies and other organisations

 - Provide a resource for individuals, organisations, and students with preferential focus

 - Liaise with individuals, organisations and students interested in Information Security within New Zealand and globally.